dennis-bilson-port/datadog-svc-dependency-setup-template/README.md

 ```

 You should get a JSON response indicating the call to the Web API was successful.
-If using a Cloud Provider:
-Expose Client Service via LoadBalancer:
+If using a Cloud Provider, then expose Client Service via LoadBalancer.
-Change the type of the client-service Kubernetes Service from ClusterIP to LoadBalancer.
+Change the type of the client-service Kubernetes Service from `ClusterIP` to `LoadBalancer`.

-kubernetes/client-service-deployment.yaml (updated service type):
+### kubernetes/client-service-deployment.yaml (updated service type):

 ```yaml
 # ... (rest of the deployment) ...